InsideLoop/InsideLoop/README.md

   return -1;
 }
 ```
-If you write the same code with unsigned integers, you'll get a bug when
+If you write the same code with unsigned integers, you'll get a bug if
 `a == 0` and v does not contain any zero.
 In this case, k will go down to
-0, and then the cyclic nature of unsigned integers will make k go from `0`
+0, and then the cyclic nature of unsigned integers will make k jump from `0`
 to `2^32 - 1 == 4'294'967'295`.
-An out-of-bound access is ready to happen.
+An out-of-bound access and a crash is ready to happen.
 Writing a
 correct code with unsigned integers can be done, but is a bit more tricky.
 We cannot
 count all the bugs which have been discovered because of unsigned integers.
 Their
 usage in the C++ standard library was a mistake as acknowledged by